 Kernel Structure

-The Transient Component Simulator (TCS) is a general-purpose transient physical system simulation tool at whose core is an iterative successive-substitution solving engine.
+TCS is a transient physical system simulation tool at whose core is an iterative successive-substitution solving engine.
 Each unique physical system component is known as a type, and instances of types are units (this follows the TRNSYS convention).
 A system consists of a set of n units ordered 0..n-1.
 It is allowed to have multiple units of the same type in a system.
 The order in which units are defined in the system is the same order that the iterative solver calls each type at each time step.
 A type is essentially a compiled subroutine that calculates the values of output variables from input variables.

 Each type defines a specific set of input and output variables.
 Each variable is given at compile-time a data type, index, label, units, description, optional metadata, and optional default value.
 Variables can be numbers, one dimensional arrays, two dimensional matrices, or strings.
 There is no defined limit on the number of variables, or size of arrays and matrices.
 Information about a type’s input and output variables can be dynamically queried through the TCS application programming interface (API).